hotosm/docs/docs/projects/openaerialmap.md

 ![OAM overview][1]

-!!! note
+!!! important

     OpenAerialMap was originally developed by HOT in 2015 and has since undergone multiple revisions.

-    HOT and partners are now actively seeking for funding to maintain and upgrade OAM as it is a critical tool in the Open Mapping System.
+    HOT and partners are now **actively seeking for funding** to maintain and upgrade OAM as it is a critical tool in the Open Mapping System.

 Links: